 I earned my B.A. and Ph.D. in Political Science from the University of California, Los Angeles.
 I am an Assistant Professor at the University of Bridgeport's School of Public and International Affairs where I teach courses in Political Science, assist with the Political Science and International Political Economy and Diplomacy (IPED) program's advising needs, and serve on the Honors and General Education Committees.
 I will serve as acting Chair of the new Political Science major.
 My current research is on gender politics in East Asia, especially women's leadership and participation in civil society, and the politics of history and memory on US-Japan-South Korea relations.
 In June of 2019, I will be part of the Bridging the Divide program on Japan-South Korea relations sponsored by the Korea Foundation and the Maureen and Mike Mansfield Foundation.
 I am also one of the four leaders/organizers of the Japan-American Women Political Scientists Symposium for the American Political Science Association.
-Please see my website for the most current information about my scholarship, teaching, and service to the profession: http://www.lindahasunuma.com/
+Please see my website for the most current information about my scholarship, teaching, media interviews, and service to the profession: http://www.lindahasunuma.com/

 Gender and Politics